kenahrens/nodetest2/README.md

 This Node + Mongo tutorial is loosely based on this [blog](http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/).

-Libraries used:
+Primary libraries used:
 * express
-* mongoose
+* mongodb
 * jade

+Testing via:
-* mocha (coming soon!)
+* mocha - test framework
+* superagent - HTTP testing tools

+Monitoring via:
+* morgan - logging
+* newrelic - performance monitoring

 ## New Relic Setup

-If you want to monitor this app with New Relic, you need to modify newrelic.js or set the proper environment variables such as NEW_RELIC_APP_NAME and NEW_RELIC_LICENSE_KEY.
+If you want to monitor this app with New Relic, you need to modify newrelic.js or set the proper environment variables:
+* NEW_RELIC_APP_NAME
+* NEW_RELIC_LICENSE_KEY